 At Level Up English we place a great emphasis on teaching pronunciation.
-All of our teachers have been trained in the International Phonetic Alphabet (IPA) and know the different parts of the lips, tongue and jaw move to produce sounds accurately.
+All of our teachers have knowledge of International Phonetic Alphabet (IPA) and know the different parts of the lips, tongue and jaw move to produce sounds accurately.
 Teachers don't just correct mis-pronunciations, we help you understand where to put the tongue, the position of the lips and how open your jaw should be.

 After studying at Level Up English, you will be able to read the special phonetic transcription that will tell you the exact pronunciation of new words.
 The spelling isn't always a good guide to the pronunciation.
 If students get the wrong vowel is is very hard for listeners to understand.